 钢铁直男

 A 'Steel Straight Guy' is a hilariously oblivious heterosexual man who is utterly clueless about romance, fashion, and emotional nuance.
-Think: a guy who buys his girlfriend socks for Valentine's Day, tells her she 'looks fine' in any outfit, and genuinely cannot understand why she's upset.
+Emerging around 2016, think: a guy who buys his girlfriend socks for Valentine's Day, tells her she 'looks fine' in any outfit, and genuinely cannot understand why she's upset.
 He's not malicious — he's just forged from pure, unfeeling iron.
 The meme affectionately (and brutally) mocks men who pride practicality over sensitivity and have zero aesthetic awareness.

 As China's urban middle class expanded and dating culture shifted, women increasingly voiced frustration with emotionally tone-deaf partners online.
 The term emerged on Weibo and Douban around 2016 as women swapped stories of clueless boyfriends and husbands.
 It reflects a generational tension between traditional male stoicism — long normalized in Chinese society — and rising expectations for emotional intelligence and romantic effort in modern relationships.